Last updated: 30 April 2021

 The answer depends on where you plan to move it.
 If you’re only moving it within one metre of its original location, your energy supplier should be the first port of call.
 If you want to move it outside or to an entirely different location, you’ll need to contact the gas transporter or electricity distributor.
 This is because the process will require additional work, such as shutting off and reconnecting your supply.
 You might also need to get in touch with a licensed electrician or gas engineer.

-Listed on the Priority Services Register
+Listed on the Priority Services Register (you’ll need to prove you’re struggling to access or read your meter)

 Have a long-term disability or illness